Ryan-Iacovone/Web-Scraping-Books/README.md

-# Web Scraping Book Details
+# Web Scraping Book Program

 Scraping basic information about popular books from the web.
 Used staff lists to identify books to scrape.